Healthy Homes Assessment Newlands

 Draught Stopping Newlands

-Draughts increase the likelihood of dropping temperatures within homes.
-A draughty home costs more to heat, which means wasting energy and resulting in higher bills.
+Draughts may lead to dropping temperatures within homes.
+A draughty home costs more to heat, which completed jobs in wasting energy and resulting in higher bills.

-If you can feel external air flowing in or the sound of a clear draught emanating out of a hole or gap and you are able to feel it, it’s probably a gap or hole which needs sealing in the way you can.
-Large gaps and cracks should be fixed permanently.
-Any gaps greater than 3mm that let air into or out into the house need seals.
-For example, if the open fireplace is not in use, it can create draughts.
-This should be sealed from.
-Landlords and property managers are accountable for making sure such draughts are eliminated as much as possible.
+If you are able to feel external air coming in or a clear draught from a gap or hole that is, it’s likely to be a gap or an opening that requirements sealing in some way.
+Cracks or gaps with large gaps must be permanently stopped.
+Any gaps greater than 3mm that allow air to enter or exit from your house need the sealing.
+For instance, if an open fireplace is not in use, it can create draughts.
+This must be sealed from.
+Property managers and landlords are responsible for making sure such draughts are eliminated as far as possible.

-There is no require to cover up holes or gaps in the building.
-For instance, small gaps around windows and doors may be required to allow movement of the building when the household gets warmer and cooler, in order to let them be closed and opened instead of instead of being stuck.
-We will examine all doors and windows as part of our Healthy Homes assessment of your rental property.
+There is no require to cover up gaps or holes that are part of the construction.
+For instance, small gaps around doors and windows could be required to allow for movement of the structure as the house is heated and cools to allow them to be opened and closed rather than sticking.
+We will check all doors and windows in our Healthy Homes assessment of your rental property.

 draught stopping building inspections